Don't be shy —

 A few things to keep in mind:

-- You can share with as many devices as you’d like.
+- You can share with as many people as you’d like.

-- The API link expires 24 hours after it’s generated (though you can always create a new one by tapping on the / button again).
+- The API link expires 24 hours after it’s generated (though you can always create a new one).

 - Only the owner of the Turtle - aka, the phone on which the Turtle was first setup - can share a Turtle (it’s a security measure to ensure access to your baby’s Mimo data stays in the right hands), so if you’re not the owner and you try to share the Turtle, you’ll receive an error saying that you’re not cool enough.